GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 * Now we are going to backpropagate through the model by using this averaged loss.
 * Here the paarmeters updation is also taken place by this optimizer.

-# Updation of parameters adn explaination of every parameter in it.
+# Updation of parameters and explaination of every hyper-parameter in it.
 **Hello sir upto now we learned how i prepared data,normalizing it,loading into batches,model preparation,loss calculation and optimizer.**
 * Now we have done everything for those right and good parameters and we now we will see how the updation of parameters took place.
 * So intially the updation of paarmeters take place by a simple formula and here it is.